danhowarthdwp/dwp-health-data-glossary/a-to-z/results-measure.md

 A unit of measurement that measures [results](/a-to-z/result).
 It shows if the work we deliver is meeting the impact and outcomes we've defined.

+David Parmenter defines results measures as a summation of more than one team's input.
+They show how teams are combining to produce results.

 ## Purpose

 It shows us if the work we deliver is meeting our objectives at a high-level.